-Authorize users with Auth0 · Cloudflare Workers docs
+Authorize users with Auth0

 https://csprng.xyz/v1/api in your browser, and copy the

 Data field to your clipboard.
-If you’d like to generate a string yourself, remember that it’s important that the salt can’t easily be guessed!
+If you would like to generate a string yourself, remember that it is important that the salt cannot easily be guessed.

-With a random string generated, you can set it using
+With a random string generated, set it using

 wrangler secret: